jonathan-poole/qs-admin-guide/docs/asset_management/streams/remove_unused_streams.md

 ## Goal
 {:.no_toc}

-Sometimes we move applications from one stream to another one and we do not notice that the stream is now empty.
-Or we create a stream waiting for applications get published to it and it not.
+Sometimes we move applications from one stream to another and, we do not notice that the stream is now empty.
+Or we create a stream waiting for applications get published to it and they do not get published.
 It is always a good practice to delete unused Streams.

 ## Table of Contents
 {:.no_toc}